 Remakes are all the rage these days.
 They run the gamut from fully faithful remasters, like Activision’s Tony Hawk’s Pro Skater 1 + 2, to a complete reimagining that simply captures the spirit of the original, like Square Enix with its phenomenal Final Fantasy VII Remake.
 2K Games has now thrown its hat into the remake ring with Mafia: Definitive Edition, which tries to straddle the middle ground.

 Helmed by Hangar 13, which also worked on 2016’s Mafia III, Mafia: Definitive Edition is a remake of the original 2002 Mafia that has been completely rebuilt from the ground up.
-Every pixel, audio file and even the script has been lovingly redone, modernised and then retrofitted into Mafia’s two decades old framework to tell the story of Tommy Angelo, an unwitting taxi driver-turned-mobster.
-While it’s an interesting approach to reintroduce the game to a new audience, it doesn’t always pan out.
+Every pixel, audio file and even the script has been lovingly redone, modernised and then retrofitted into Mafia’s two-decade-old framework to tell the story of Tommy Angelo, an unwitting taxi driver-turned-mobster.
+While it’s an interesting approach to reintroduce the game to a new audience, Hangar 13’s plan doesn’t fully pan out.

 From the get-go, players familiar with the 2002 version of Mafia will feel right at home.
 The excellent plotline and story beats of the original are all here, just meaningfully spruced up and expanded with 2020 production values – even the order of the missions are the same.
 Tommy’s time with the Salieri crime family is just as (and perhaps even more) compelling as it ever was, and the chance to re-experience it remains the best argument for the remake’s existence.